How do I access information you hold about me?

 Accessing a deceased patient’s health/medical record

-- you have a claim arising from the individual’s death
+- Any person who may have a claim arising out of the patient’s death

 Making your request

 If you would like to use our application form you can download a copy below.
-Once you have completed your application form please send it to the relevant team as outlined below.Download the application form to access personal confidential information
+Once you have completed your application form please send it to us at the address below.Download the application form to access personal confidential information Download the application form to access personal confidential information

 Surrey and Sussex Healthcare NHS Trust